curl/everything-curl/http/response.md

 # Responses

-When an HTTP client talks HTTP to a server, the server *will* respond with an HTTP response message or curl will consider it an error and returns 52 with the error message "Empty reply from server".
+When an HTTP client talks HTTP to a server, the server responds with an HTTP response message or curl considers it an error and returns 52 with the error message `Empty reply from server`.

 ## Size of an HTTP response